St. Vrain State Park plays host to a wide array of bird species. The 14 ponds

 birds and birds of prey, to name a few.

-St. Vrain is not only home to the
+St. Vrain was once home to the

 species of concern in Colorado.